HMS-Core/hms-flutter-plugin/flutter-hms-availability/example/README.md

 # huawei_availability_example

-Demonstrates how to use the huawei_availability plugin.
+Demonstrates how to use the huawei_hmsavailability plugin.

 ## Getting Started